cog-ai/cog-ai.github.io/index.md

 ## Seminars on Cognitive Science and Artificial Intelligence

 Seminars on topics related to psychology, cognitive sciences and artificial intelligence.
 Held by the Department of Psychology and the Department of Computer Science of the University of Milano-Bicocca.
+If you want to receive updates on the events we organize you can subscribe to the following [newsletter]( https://buttondown.email/vinid).

 ### Next Event